 International development is about increasing the security and living standards of communities around the world while reducing poverty and dependence upon foreign aid and loans.
 Roles are likely to involve project planning, financial analysis and international coordination.

 As a graduate, you’re likely to be employed in an admin role or office-based role.
 If you’re keen to work in the field, you’ll need voluntary experience (entry-level field-based jobs are rare) and a postgraduate qualification in international development or a similar field.

 Organisations such as Amnesty International and the NSPCC petition the government on issues of importance and seek to raise public awareness.
-A pressure group can be a huge organisation offering opportunities to work around the globe or a single-issue locally based organisation, offering graduates opportunities to work in areas such as research, campaigning, public affairs consultancy, lobbying, membership and legal work.
+A pressure group can be a huge organisation offering opportunities to work around the globe.
+Alternatively, a single-issue locally based organisation can offer graduates opportunities to work in areas such as research, campaigning, public affairs consultancy, lobbying, membership and legal work.
 There is typically a great deal of competition for jobs.

 If you pursue a career as a public affairs consultant, you’ll provide public or private sector clients with political and public policy advice based on your analysis of information from your personal contacts, political intelligence or media sources.

 Volunteer coordinators recruit, train and manage voluntary workers.
 Typical responsibilities include interviewing and selecting volunteers, supporting and coordinating their work and helping with fundraising activities.

 It’s important to have relevant work experience and good knowledge of the voluntary sector if you’re looking for a job in this area.
 Any degree background is acceptable, but a social sciences or business administration qualification may be helpful.

 Homelessness workers are employed by charities and non-profit making organisations such as Crisis and Shelter that provide help for people that are homeless or who have housing problems.
 In larger organisations, staff can be mostly office-based, whereas those working for smaller employers may have frequent contact with the homeless.